maniplek/maniplek/README.md

 <h3>I am a passionate full-stack software developer who enjoys working on all kinds of tech.</h3>

-- I’m currently available for new job opportunities

 - 👯 I’m looking to collaborate on **Software Development Projects**

 - 🦾 I'm a problem solver and fast learner with good communication skills